 Board of Pharmacy Internship Requirements

 The College reserves the right to deny internship opportunities to those who do not obtain the appropriate intern licensure.
 The State of Iowa Board of Pharmacy requires that all students are eligible to begin working as licensed interns at the commencement of their first semester in the professional pharmacy program.
 The College will provide assistance in helping students to apply for their State of Iowa Board of Pharmacy Intern License.
 Internship forms are available on the Iowa Board of Pharmacy website.
-The request for preparation of the college's verification of enrollment is automatically sent to the Iowa Board of Pharmacy following the completion of the student's first semester in the College.
+The request for preparation of the college's verification of enrollment is automatically sent to the Iowa Board of Pharmacy following admission into the professional pharmacy program.
 Students should notify their employer should they change their major from pharmacy to another program.

 Internship hour requirements vary from state to state.
 Therefore, it is important to contact the Board of Pharmacy of the state in which a student plans to practice and/or take the board exam for details.
 Hours may not count toward internship requirements until after two years of college in many states.
 In order to receive credit for hours, students must register as an intern or apprentice with the appropriate Board of Pharmacy as soon as they begin employment in a pharmacy.
 A student who resides and works as an intern in one state, but plans to practice in another state after graduation, must be registered as an intern with the Board of Pharmacy in both states.